-depletion a reduction in the quantity of an environmental resource degradation a reduction in the quality of an environmental resource conservation preserving and restoring resources from loss, damage or neglect for goods and services, land uses and activities use environmental resources, including water.
+depletion a reduction in the quantity of an environmental resource degradation a reduction in the quality of an environmental resource conservation preserving and restoring resources from loss, damage or neglect sustainability the wise use of resources so they are available indefinitely into the future; society, environment and economy must all be carefully considered In order to satisfy local, regional and global demand for goods and services, land uses and activities use environmental resources, including water.
 As population increases, so does demand.
 If resources are not carefully managed, they can be subject to environmental depletion and degradation.
 Two areas of natural resource management are conservation and sustainability.
 Conservation is about preserving and restoring the natural environment from loss, damage or neglect.
-It involves wisely managing and protecting natural resources and the environment so they will sustainability the wise use of resources so they are available indefinitely into the future.
-Society, environment and economy must all be carefully considered.

-be available on a long-term basis.
-Sustainability is similar to conservation; however, as well as ensuring environmental functions indefinitely into the future, sustainability also requires satis-faction of environmental, economic and social criteria.
-Meeting all 3 criteria is an extremely challenging goal in today's world.
+It involves wisely managing and protecting natural resources and the environment so they will be available on a long-term basis.
+Sustainability is similar to conservation; however, as well as ensuring environmental functions indefinitely into the future, sustainability also requires satisfaction of environmental, economic and social criteria.
+Meeting all three criteria is an extremely challenging goal in today's world.

-Source 1.15 The goal of sustainability requires that environment, society and the economy are all carefully considered.
+Source 1.11 The goal of sustainability requires that environment, society and the economy are all carefully considered.